NURSING - Faculty-Nursing

 - Ability to form good student and peer relationships

-- Ability to use course management systems like Moodle is preferred but training will be given.
+- Ability to use course management systems like Moodle.

 - Comfortable with classroom presentation technology like PowerPoint etc.